389ds/389ds.github.io/docs/389ds/howto/quickstart.md

     dsidm localhost client_config sssd.conf server_admins

+Please make sure you have enabled the `memberOf` plugin on the server, as explained in the last section.

 If you are happy, copy paste (or redirect) the content to /etc/sssd/sssd.conf

 On fedora, sssd is already part of pam and nsswitch, so you don't need to do anything!